A Different Kind of Nashville Blog

 While bouncing around Nashville blogs, I discovered an opportunity to provide greater depth than Top 10 lists and restaurant reviews.
 I realized there was a need to collate useful visitor information as an alternate route to endless Google searches.

-Included are popular topics such as hot chicken, honky tonks, live music, museums and family activities.
+Included are popular topics such as honky tonks, hot chicken, live music, museums, tours and family activities.

 I couldn’t find an centralized source for relocation info, like how to get a driver’s license or a one-stop source for utilities, cable and more.
 So I decided to be a good neighbor to the 100 people who move to Nashville every day.
 Here’s to hoping my posts help newcomers establish a beachhead.